 The tax module isn't for filing taxes.
 It's for tax planning.
 The question is: given everything we know about this client's income, deductions, and investments, what does their tax liability actually look like?
 And more importantly, what could we change to improve it?

-The MAGI thresholds section is especially useful.
-It shows you exactly where the client sits relative to limits that affect IRA deductions, Roth contributions, the child tax credit, Medicare surcharges, and capital gains rates.
+The MAGI thresholds in Analyze are especially useful.
+They show you exactly where the client sits relative to limits that affect IRA deductions, Roth contributions, the child tax credit, Medicare surcharges, and capital gains rates.
 Sometimes the best tax move is doing nothing because any additional income would push them over a threshold.

 How it works in Kerdora

-You can create multiple scenarios, rename them, and duplicate them.
+You can create multiple scenarios, rename them, and copy them.
 The primary scenario feeds into the client's overview.